Can I put large items, like a fridge, at the curb for pick-up on collection day?

 - you can use the Bulky Item Collection Program (see question above)

 - you can bring them to the Waste Resource Innovation Centre, Public Drop-off Area located at 110 Dunlop Drive.
 Please note the disposal fee applies.

 - Pumpkins can be chopped up and placed in your backyard composter.

-- Pumpkins can also be chopped up and placed in your green bag or green cart.
+- Pumpkins can also be chopped up and placed in your green cart.